MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 - Activated
 - Ownership Allowed

+Starting in version 2006, you can skip this step for computers that don't have a TPM or when the TPM isn't enabled.
+A new setting makes it easier to manage the task sequence behavior on devices that can't fully support BitLocker.<!--6995601-->

 This step completes any remaining TPM initialization.
-The remaining steps don't require physical presence or reboots.
-The **Enable BitLocker** step transparently completes the following remaining TPM initialization steps, if necessary:
+The remaining actions don't require physical presence or reboots.
+The **Enable BitLocker** step transparently completes the following remaining TPM initialization actions, if necessary:

 - Create endorsement key pair
 - Create owner authorization value and escrow to Active Directory, which must have been extended to support this value